-PUFsecurity Corporation applied for the A+ Industrial Innovation R&D Program "PUF-based AIoT Chip Secure Element R&D Project", proposed by the Ministry of Economic Affairs, and the program was approved on January 14, 2022.
+PUFsecurity Corporation applied for A+ Industrial Innovation R&D Program "PUF-based AIoT Chip Secure Element R&D Project", proposed by the Ministry of Economic Affairs, and the program was approved on January 14, 2022.
 The total funds approved amounted to NT\$70,000 thousand, and the subsidies amounted to NT\$28,000 thousand.
-The collateral provided by PUFsecurity Corporation included cashier checks, whose drawees are banking industries, and the amount was NT\$28,000 thousand.
-The accumulated government grant income recognized until December 31, 2023 was NT\$21,003 thousand.
+The actual distribution of government grant income, which expired on January 31, 2024, was NT\$26,468 thousand, had been fully recognized as government grant income.
+The collateral provided by PUFsecurity Corporation included cashier checks whose drawees are banking industries and the amount was NT\$28,000 thousand, and the guarantee was released on June 19, 2024.